-Research at Ketchum University spans all three of our professional health care programs and provides opportunities for optometry, PA and pharmacy students to get involved in projects as early as their first year.
-Ketchum University faculty support students in their research interests and many are highly-lauded researchers in their own right.
+Research at Marshall B. Ketchum University spans all three of our professional health care programs and provides opportunities for Optometry, PA Studies and Pharmacy students to get involved in projects as early as their first year.
+MBKU faculty support students in their research interests and many are highly-lauded researchers in their own right.
 Numerous members of MBKU’s faculty are published in prestigious journals and are engaged in active, ongoing research studies.

 At SCCO, we have a long history of nationally and internationally recognized optometric research.
 We offer many opportunities for students and faculty to explore their interests and conduct or collaborate in studies through a number of different programs.

 - Improves your clinical skills: for example, studying dry eye syndrome will make you more competent in detecting the condition in the clinic

 - Publish your research: It's inspiring for others and publishing your research can earn you greater respect among your peers

 - Career edge: When you apply for a residency program, having research experience is likely to give you a competitive advantage